austinmama/vpc/fl-managing.md

 1. Navigate to the [Virtual Private Cloud console](https://cloud.ibm.com/vpc/).
 2. Select **Gen 2 Compute**.
-3. From the left navigation pane, click **Flow Log Collectors (beta)**.
+3. From the left navigation pane, click **Flow Log Collectors**.
 If available, a list of provisioned flow logs collectors shows.

    Flow log collector attributes shown in the table are as follows: